Publicly available plugins for JetBrains TeamCity.

 - Confluence Plugin - TeamCity Integration Plugin plugin for Atlassian Confluence by StiltSoft

-- github has a service hook to trigger a build in TeamCity on commit (see code)
+- github has a service hook to trigger a build in TeamCity on commit (see code at code)

 - hubot teamcity.coffee - support for some TeamCity commands for Hubot